Launching a virtual machine in the cPouta web interface

 Direction IP Protocol From Port To port Source Group CIDR Ingress TCP 22 22 CIDR 0.0.0.0/0

-- Deleting the default egress rules (allow any protocol to 0.0.0.0/0 and ::/0) in cPouta will cause disruption to the metadata service responsible for SSH key injections.
-If you want to limit egress traffic, you should at least allow outbound traffic to IP 169.254.169.254, TCP port 80 for SSH key injections to work.
+- Deleting the default egress rules (allow any protocol to 0.0.0.0/0 and ::/0) in cPouta will cause disruption in the metadata service responsible for SSH key injections.
+If you want to limit egress traffic, you should at least allow outbound traffic to IP 169.254.169.254, TCP port 80, for SSH key injections to work.